Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 }
 ```

-This request instructs Kong to register a Service named "foo-service", which
+This request instructs {{site.base_gateway}} to register a service named "foo-service", which
 points to `http://foo-service.com` (your upstream).

 **Note:** The `url` argument is a shorthand argument to populate the
 `protocol`, `host`, `port`, and `path` attributes at once.

-Now, in order to send traffic to this Service through Kong, we need to specify
+Now, in order to send traffic to this service through {{site.base_gateway}}, we need to specify
-a Route, which acts as an entry point to Kong:
+a route, which acts as an entry point to {{site.base_gateway}}:

 ```bash
 $ curl -i -X POST http://localhost:8001/routes/ \